Graph cuts always find a global optimum for Potts models (with a catch): How ``bad'' are solutions to perturbations?

 Unfortunately, this ILP is too large for off-the-shelf ILP solvers to handle in practice.
 Instead, we relax this exact formulation to obtain upper bounds.

 In particular, we iteratively solve the following optimization problem:

 where $M(G) \subset K_t$ for all $t$, and $K_t \subset K_{t-1}$.
 We start with $K_0 = L(G)$, then use the ``cycle constraints'' from \citet{sontag2008new} to go from $K_t$ to $K_{t+1}$.
-Finding violated cycle constraints can be done efficiently by computing shortest paths in an auxiliary graph that depends on the solution $x^t$ to this program.
-Even if we could efficiently represent the constraint that $x\in M(G)$, this approach would still be a relaxation of the ILP formulation, because the optimal $x$ may not be attained at a vertex of $M(G)$. \hnote{might be worth commenting this out because it's not obvious and doesn't really matter} However, this relaxation is nearly tight on several of our empirical examples.
-The exact ILP formulation \eqref{eqn:exact-alg} and its relaxation \eqref{eqn:relaxed-alg} give both claims of Theorem \ref{thm:solvable}.
+Violated cycle constraints can be found efficiently by computing shortest paths in an auxiliary graph that depends on the solution $x^t$ to this program.
+Even if we could efficiently represent the constraint that $x\in M(G)$, this approach would still be a relaxation of the ILP formulation, because the optimal $x$ may not be attained at a vertex of $M(G)$.
+However, this relaxation is nearly tight on several of our empirical examples.
+The exact ILP formulation \eqref{eqn:exact-alg} and its relaxation \eqref{eqn:relaxed-alg} give both claims of Theorem \ref{thm:solvable}. \end{proof}

 There is also a simpler approach to upper-bounding the optimal value of \eqref{eqn:maximization} for affine $f$ based on Theorem \ref{thm:boykov}, the original approximation guarantee for $\alpha$-expansion.
 That result guarantees that any expansion minimum satisfies $\dot{\theta}{x} \le \dot{\theta}{x^*} + \sum_{uv}\theta_{uv}(x^*(u),x^*(v)).$ Therefore, we can upper bound \eqref{eqn:maximization} with the ILP: